 For showtimes, click here.

-While the saying goes “you can’t judge a book by its cover”, that's where Baby Jane began.
+It's said that you can’t judge a book by its cover, but that's where Baby Jane began.

 Davis’ costumes were designed by Norma Koch.
-At the age of 12, Koch taught herself the craft, by copying designs out of the newspaper, and eventually, got a job with Hollywood design legend Edith Head, who costumed Ingrid Bergman, Elizabeth Taylor, Audrey Hepburn, Grace Kelly, and Bette Davis in All About Eve.
+At the age of 12, Koch taught herself the craft by copying designs out of the newspaper.
+Eventually, she got a job with Hollywood design legend Edith Head, who costumed Ingrid Bergman, Elizabeth Taylor, Audrey Hepburn, Grace Kelly, and Bette Davis in All About Eve.